Science Of Ripening: Why Do Bananas Change Color When Ripening?

 When we talk about local produce, a lot of banana stock is still raw when sold to consumers, and in the case of large Cavendish bananas, being raw means being green in color.
 We only eat bananas when they turn yellow, so this color change is an important indicator of ripeness.
 The question is, what causes this color change when bananas ripen?

-Ethylene gas is a simple molecule C2H4 that is also found in fumes from vehicle exhaust.
+Ethylene gas is a simple molecule C2H4 that is also released by combustion sources such as vehicle exhaust.
 It is a master manipulator of ripening processes in fruits.
 In several plants, ethylene triggers both flowering and fruit ripening.
 It is the prime suspect behind the fruit developing its color, aroma and texture.

 Ethylene